-Target bonus levels are expressed as a percentage of base salary, and are set by the Committee at the July Committee meeting.
-Consistent with all elements of our compensation program, bonus targets are aligned within a range of the market median.
-A table comparing fiscal 2012 and fiscal 2013 target bonuses is displayed below.
+In 2014, our named executive officers were paid consistent with our overall executive compensation program.
+Target annual incentive levels are expressed as a percentage of base salary, and are set by the Committee at the July 2013 meeting.
+Consistent with all elements of our compensation program, targets are aligned within a range of the market median.